stevepolitodesign/personal_website/_posts/2020-04-20-paper-trail-gem-tutorial.md

       <td><%= link_to 'Versions', versions_article_path(article) %></td>
       <td><%= link_to 'Destroy', article_path(article), method: :delete, data: { confirm: 'Are you sure?' } %></td>
     <% end %>
+    <%# ℹ️ Link to the version only if we're viewing a list of versions %>
     <% if params[:action] == "versions" %>
         <td><%= link_to 'Preview This Version', version_article_path(@article, article) %></td>
     <% end %>